aws-games/cloud-game-development-toolkit/samples/README.md

 # Overview

-Samples represent a reference implementation that can be deployed to solve for a specific use-case or workload.
+Samples represent a reference implementation that can be copied, modified and deployed to solve for a specific use-case or workload.
 These are Terraform configurations and integrations with other common AWS workloads and services.
 Each sample will provide its own documentation and instructions that follows the template below:

 #### 1) Predeployment